vivekteega/flowallet-testnet/README.md

 #### Important: FLO Cloud API operations have all been promisified.
 All output needs to be handled using .then These operations do not return function return values.
 Once again, they resolve: they do not return.

-#### sendApplicationData
-	floCloudAPI.sendApplicationData(message, type, options = {})
-`sendApplicationData` sends application data to the cloud.
-1. message - data to be sent
-2. type - type of the data
-3. options - (optional, options detailed at end of module)

-Note: type is mandatory while sending but optional while requesting in case of Application Data.
-This allows ApplicationData to span different types in retrieval.

-#### requestApplicationData
-	floCloudAPI.requestApplicationData(options = {})
-`requestApplicationData` requests application data from the cloud.
-1. options - (optional, options detailed at end of module)

-Note: type is mandatory while sending but optional while requesting in case of Application Data.
-This allows ApplicationData to span different types in retrieval.

 #### sendGeneralData
 	floCloudAPI.sendGeneralData(message, type, options = {})
 `sendGeneralData` sends general data to the cloud.